3 Top Reasons Why People Don’t Hire Virtual Assistants

 They think of me as a trusted part of their business, and say to others “I’ll leave it up to Taryn and she’ll handle it”.
 Trust, confidence, loyalty…

-This is what you will get for your money when you make the *right* decision in a along with a very high level of competence in all administrative skills and software/hardware programs.
+This is what you will get for your money when you make the *right* decision in a Virtual Assistant along with a very high level of competence in all administrative skills and software/hardware programs.

 Yes, the hourly rate, when broken down, appears higher than that of an employee.
 But when you work with a VA, you don’t pay any employee related costs, such as office equipment, taxes, vacation pay, health insurance, etc.

-Are you thinking of hiring a but are stopped by some of these concerns?
+Are you thinking of hiring a Virtual Assistant but are stopped by some of these concerns?
 I’d love to hear from you on the subject.

 I wrote this article last March on the most common misconceptions about Virtual Assistance.
 I feel many of these misconceptions contribute to these top 3 concerns that I will describe below.